Erythrae: History

 In 334 BC the city regained its freedom through Alexander the Great who, according to Pliny (HN 5.116) and Pausanias (2.1.5), planned to cut a canal through the peninsula of Erythrae to connect Teos bay with the gulf of Smyrna.

 When Alexander returned to Memphis in April 331 BC, envoys from Greece were waiting for him, saying that the oracles at Didyma and Erythrae, which had been silent for a long time, had suddenly spoken and confirmed that Alexander was the son of Zeus.
 The timing proves that Alexander was already thinking that he was of a more than human nature when he entered Greece: after all, the people of Didyma and Erythrae can never have known that Alexander was recognized as the son of Ra and wanted to be called 'son of Zeus'.

 Erythrae was later associated with Pergamum and with Rome, and after the death of Attalos III in 133 BC, when the Pergamene kingdom was bequeathed to the Romans, it flourished as a free city ("civitas libera") attached to the Roman province of Asia.

 At this time, Erythrae was renowned for its wine, goats, timber, and millstones, as well as its prophetic sibyls, Herophile and Athenais.

-In the Roman period the city was plundered and its importance faded after the earthquakes of that region in the 1st century AD.
+In the Roman period the city was plundered, and its importance faded after the earthquakes of that region in the 1st century AD.

 The city experienced a revival of some sorts under the later Roman Empire and into the Byzantine period.
 Bishops are attested from 431 to 1292, and an archon, a minor governor, was based in the city in the 9th and 10th centuries.

 Pausanias, at the Description of Greece writes that in the city there was a temple of Athena Polias and a huge wooden image of her sitting on a throne, she holds a distaff in either hand and wears a firmament on her head.

 The people of Erythrae dedicated a statue of Epitherses (Ἐπιθέρσης) at Olympia, Greece.
 Epitherses was a native who won two boxing prizes at Olympic Games, two at Pythian Games and also victories at Nemean Games and the Isthmian Games.
 His father was Metrodorus (Μητρόδωρος).

 Recent times

 From the mid-18th century until the early 20th century, Litri was a considerable place and port, extending from the ancient harbour to the acropolis.
-It attracted smaller coasting steamers, and there was an active trade with Chios and Smyrna (modern day Izmir).
+It attracted smaller coasting steamers, and there was an active trade with Chios and Smyrna (modern day İzmir).